-The Council's current investments include AAA rated euro-sterling bonds and there is an element of price risk because there is an active market for these instruments.
-The Council does not currently invest in equity shares and is consequently not exposed to losses arising from movements in the price of shares as at 31st March 2012.
+The Council's currently invests in pooled investment funds including three equity funds, two corporate bond funds and one property fund.
+There is an element of price risk because there is an active market for these instruments so the Council could be exposed to losses arising from movements in the share prices.